LogtalkDotOrg/logtalk3/examples/persistency/NOTES.md

 This example illustrates a very simple solution for persisting an object dynamic state across sessions.
 It uses a plain Prolog file for saving the state and an include/1 directive to automatically restore the saved state when the object is loaded.
+See also the `serialization` example.